perses/perses/docs/api/datasource.md

 ### Global level

 When we talk about scope and user permission in a REST API, the easiest way is to associate one permission per endpoint.
-If we want to provide a datasource shared by all projects, then it makes sense to create a different object that is living outside a project.
+If we want to provide a datasource shared by all projects, then it makes sense to have a different object that is living outside a project.

-That’s why we will have a new resource called `GlobalDatasource`
+That’s why we have another resource called `GlobalDatasource`

 ```yaml
   kind: "GlobalDatasource"